AnkitCloudDev/Todo-List-Flutter-/README.md

 2. Optionally you can Install Android Studio from https://developer.android.com/studio?gclid=CjwKCAiA2O39BRBjEiwApB2IklUot2wKA2863SbV3BOxu44idrakcjggZIq-dmIz9_PA4jDQnosbmhoCgx8QAvD_BwE&gclsrc=aw.ds
 3. Clone/Download the code repo and extract it.
+4.Following this link to create your keys to sign the application https://flutter.dev/docs/deployment/android
 4. Goto to the root folder of the code and type: flutter build apk for Android or flutter build ios for ios